 Homeowners and business owners who want to improve the spaces where they live and work recognize they must select a Design/Builder that can help them achieve their goals.
 Our ability to capture and execute our clients' vision is why they choose us as their construction partner.
 At Design Construction Concepts it all comes together!

-OUR COMMITMENT TO SUPPLIER DIVERSITY
+OUR COMMITMENT TO TRADE & SUPPLIER DIVERSITY

 Helping others is baked into our DNA.
 Our “Pay it Forward” mindset provides us the opportunity to make a difference through philanthropic partnerships.
 Giving back to our community has a lasting impact on our team members and the organizations we support.
 Our diverse relationships extend to local non-profit organizations, community groups and Midwest-based charities, as well as national and worldwide organizations.
 A few examples include:

 Committed to providing ongoing financial support to the ISCD Center, AFISCD empowers children and youth with physical disabilities from all backgrounds through sports.
-In addition to our annual support and sponsorship of the annual golf tournament, our principal Mike Frazin serves on the Board and organizes the annual fundraising poker tournament.
+In addition to our annual support and sponsorship of the annual golf tournament, our Founder Mike Frazin serves on the Board and organizes the annual fundraising poker tournament.

 Bike the Parks is an event that supports the Parks Foundation of Highland Park, which is dedicated to the belief that every resident of the community deserves the opportunity for an enriched, healthy lifestyle.
 A free event, participants ride bikes through seven parks, raising money for the foundation.

 CEL IS A Year-round social center for people of all ages with developmental disabilities.
-Principal Ira Singer is the Board Treasurer on the Executive Committee; we donate annually and to support special events such as the Golf Outing and Chef’s Night.
+Founder Ira Singer is the Board Treasurer on the Executive Committee; we donate annually and to support special events such as the Golf Outing and Chef’s Night.

 College Bound Opportunities mentors, empowers, and inspires low income, first generation Scholars to overcome barriers, graduate college, and achieve success in life.